CC-Riddle: A Question Answering Dataset of Chinese Character Riddles: Related Work

 \section{Related Work}

-To the best of our knowledge, there has been no publicly available large-scale Chinese character riddle dataset, while datasets for common riddles have been developed before. \citet{lin2021riddlesense} present the first large dataset for answering riddle-style commonsense questions, aiming to test the abilities necessary for advanced natural language understanding(NLU). \citet{zhang2021birdqa} introduce a bilingual dataset for QA on riddles that contains both Chinese and English riddles. \citet{efrat2021cryptonite} propose a large-scale dataset based on cryptic crosswords, which is both linguistically complex and naturally sourced.
-As for general QA tasks, WikiQA~\cite{yang2015wikiqa} is a dataset for open-domain question answering. \citet{rogers2021qa} discuss the research in recent years on benchmark datasets of question answering and reading comprehension tasks.
+To the best of our knowledge, there has been no publicly available large-scale Chinese character riddle dataset, while datasets for common riddles have been developed before.
+Lin et al.\cite{lin2021riddlesense} present the first large dataset for answering riddle-style commonsense questions, aiming to test the abilities necessary for advanced natural language understanding(NLU).
+Efrat et al. \cite{efrat2021cryptonite} propose a large-scale dataset based on cryptic crosswords, which is both linguistically complex and naturally sourced.
+However, these two datasets are English-only.
+Zhang and Wan \cite{zhang2021birdqa} introduce a bilingual dataset for QA on riddles that contain both Chinese and English riddles.
+For the Chinese part, they exclude Chinese character riddles and focus on common Chinese riddles which imply the meaning of the answer.

-Chinese character riddle generation has been explored before with statistical method. \citet{tan2016solving} propose a method to solve and generate Chinese character riddles by extracting "radical-phrase" alignments and rules from existing character riddles.
+Chinese character riddle generation has been explored before with statistical method.
+Tan et al. \cite{tan2016solving} propose a method to solve and generate Chinese character riddles by extracting "radical-phrase" alignments and rules from existing character riddles.
 Template-based method and replacement-based method are the two ways to generate riddles.
 Then Ranking SVM is used to rerank the generated candidates.
 Unfortunately, the data and code of this work cannot be accessed publicly.
-Preliminary studies have been taken on the common riddle as well. \citet{binsted1994implemented,binsted1994symbolic} implement a program to generate riddles from humour-independent lexical entries, named JAPE-1. \citet{galvan2016riddle} utilize the common properties among different concepts and existing knowledge bases to generate riddles by comparisons.
+Preliminary studies have been taken on the common riddle as well.
+Binsted and Ritchie \cite{binsted1994implemented,binsted1994symbolic} implement a program to generate riddles from humour-independent lexical entries, named JAPE-1.
+Galvan et al. \cite{galvan2016riddle} utilize the common properties among different concepts and existing knowledge bases to generate riddles by comparisons.